StevenNaliwajka/FabFormat/README.md

 # IN PROG:
-The cumulation of a semester of work for my senior project "Affordable 3D PCB Printing for Prototyping".
+The "part 2" of my senior project "Affordable 3D PCB Printing for Prototyping", begun the same semester.

+Currently 5500~ lines and 80% completed
 Goal is to have a modular file converter and slicer.
 So that PCBs can be printed on a standard dual extrusion FDM 3D printer using conductive fillament in place of copper.
 Components can be surface mounted by hand using conductive epoxy.